rayjohn666/Tech_Blog123/README.md

 ### Installation:

 download the github repo, sign into mysql, then npm start in an integrated terminal at the root of the project to get a live server going.
 Which can be tested in insomnia.
+Once server is live you can run locally on port 3006.